mohammadfalahat/kubespray/README.md

-# Deploy a Production Ready Kubernetes Cluster with KubeSpray in 6 Steps:
+# Deploy a Production Ready Kube Cluster with KubeSpray in 6 Steps: